When you create a group assignment, a grade column is created automatically.

-If you add a member to a group after you assign a grade for a group assignment, the new member does not receive a grade, as they were not part of the process.
-Even if you update the group grade, the new member does not receive a grade.
-You can assign a grade for the new member from the member's Grade Details page, but there is no submission available to view when grading.
+If you add a member to a group after you assign a grade for a group assignment, the new member doesn't receive a grade, as they weren't part of the process.
+Even if you update the group grade, the new member doesn't receive a grade.
+You can assign a grade for the new member from the member's Grade Details page, but no submission is available to view when grading.

 If you remove a group member after you assign a grade for a group assignment, any grading updates are applied to that group member's cell.
 To remove a score for a member removed from a group, select Delete User Attempt on the member's Grade Details page.
-You are asked if you are sure you want to delete the attempt.
+You're asked if you're sure you want to delete the attempt.
 The group assignment grade is deleted from the member's cell in the Grade Center.

 Doesn't seem familiar?
 Jump to the "Original" help about grading group assignments.

-After groups submit their assignments, you can start grading their work on the Grades page or within the course.
+After groups submit their assignments, you can access their work from the gradebook or within the course.
 Assign the same grade to the whole group or grade each team member's contribution separately if everyone didn't contribute equally.
 You can't change grade settings or group membership after you've started grading.

 Select the feedback icon to open the feedback panel, which persists on the side of the screen.
 You can scroll through the assignment and provide a grade.
 Add overall feedback for the group in the Group tab.
 Select the Individual tab and add feedback for each student within the group.
 You can navigate between students with the previous and next arrows.

 By default, a grade for a group assignment is the same for all group members.
-However, you can change an individual group member's grade if you feel their contribution earned a grade different from the group.
+However, you can change individual group members' grades if you feel their contributions earned grades different from the group.

-In the submission View, you can assign a grade for the whole group.
-Type a value in the Grade column.
-Or, you can assign a grade to a single group member.
-To assign a different grade to an individual in a group, expand the group list and type a value in the Grade column.
+To assign a different grade to an individual member, expand the group list and type a value in that member's Grade column.
 The overall group's grade is shown as In Progress.
-The Post option doesn't appear because some students don't yet have grades for the assignment.
+The Post option doesn't appear because some students don't have grades for the assignment.

-Similarly, after you assign a grade to the overall group, you can edit a group member's individual grade.
-Expand the list of group members and change a group member's grade as needed.
+After you assign a grade to the overall group, you can edit a group member's individual grade.
+Expand the list of group members and change an individual grade as needed.
 The overall group's grade appears as Multiple.
 The individual member's grade is labeled as Override.